ibm-cloud-docs/openwhisk/prep.md

    ```
    {: screen}

 11. Invoke the action to test it.
-Invoking the action will return the base64 string for the generated jointplot.
+Invoking the action returns the base64 string for the generated joint plot.

    ```
    ibmcloud fn action invoke seaborn --result